qureshinomaan/SplatSim/README.md

 python scripts/articulated_robot_pipeline.py --robot_name your_robot_name
 ```

-Note: if your physical robot has an additional attachment compared to the URDF, you might need to fiddle with `urdf_bbox_adjustment` attribute in the object configs to make the bounding box segmentation include your attachment.
-The bbox adjustment affects the final visualization, so you can check it there
+Note: `urdf_bbox_adjustment` can handle cases where your physical robot has an additional attachment compared to the URDF.
+You can check its effects in the same final visualization

 #### Your custom robot can now follow the same recorded joint state trajectories!